Peer-to-peer insurance: Historical

 One of the earliest peer-to-peer insurance brokerage models was developed by the German Alecto GmbH, Berlin.

 In 2010, this brokerage version peer-to-peer-insurance-model was first introduced in the German insurance market under the brand Friendsurance.
 Large insurance companies such as R + V as well as large investors such as technology investors Horizons Ventures and the European [Regional Development Fund] (ERDF) were also won over for this model.
 The background to the development was the high number of insurance damage claims in Germany.
 The peer-to-peer approach aims to strengthen the sense of responsibility towards the group while minimizing the number of fraudulent cases.

 In 2011, Friendsurance was awarded the "Service Innovation Award Insurance" and nominated as "Startup of the Year 2011" in a startup competition hosted by online startup magazine "Gründerszene".

+In Poland, in December 2011, Dmitrij Żatuchin announced the soon-to-happen launch of Grupoli, eventually concluded in March 2012.
+Grupoli was the first Polish social insurance platform, offering their service as a safe place to conclude a support agreement between peers in the network for bicycles, phones, tablets, and laptops without the required approval from the Financial Supervision Authority.

 In 2012, Oscar Health Insurance launched in New York City.

-In 2013, about 90 percent of those who took advantage of the peer-to-peer-insurance model were repaid contributions.
+In 2013, about 90 percent of those who took advantage of the peer-to-peer insurance model were repaid contributions.

 In 2014, the British insurance company Guevara introduced the peer-to-peer insurance concept for car insurance in the UK., whilst Friendsurance, in cooperation with the insurance industry, expanded the peer-to-peer insurance concept to include existing insurance policies whilst keeping price and service for the existing policy unchanged.